-[Infographic] What’s The Deal With Managed Services?
+[Infographic] What’s the Deal With Managed Services?

 By: Bill Walter

 There’s no doubt that cyber security threats are getting increasingly sophisticated.
-So it’s no surprise that more organizations are seeking out an easy, fixed fee network maintenance and disaster prevention service that gives them freedom to get back to their core business tasksand protects them from cyberattacks.
+So it’s no surprise that more organizations are seeking out an easy, fixed fee network maintenance and disaster prevention service that gives them freedom to get back to their core business tasks and protects them from cyberattacks.
 Enter managed services.

 If you’re just starting on your managed services research, or you just want to figure out what “managed services” means, check out this infographic and on to get answers to some FAQs.